National Organizations

 To teach parents effective special education advocacy skills.

-Website: www.fetaweb.com
+Website: fetaweb.com

 Fetaweb is designed to teach parents effective special education advocacy skills – “Learn to recognize pitfalls and avoid mistakes that prevent parents from successfully advocating for their children.”
 The site includes articles, checklists, sample letters, charts, and resources.

-Services include: on-line access to Yellow Page for Kids with Disabilities, created so that “people who love and work with children can get reliable information, support and connect with one another.
+Services include: online access to Yellow Page for Kids with Disabilities, created so that “people who love and work with children can get reliable information, support and connect with one another.
 Parents can use this site to find many kinds of resources, government programs, grassroots organizations, and support groups.”

 Gallaudet University